Lori Loughlin And Mossimo Giannulli Downsize Home As They Await Sentencing In Admissions Scandal

 The scandal has inevitably taken its toll on the famous family.
 Us Weekly reported on August 6 that an inside source had revealed that Loughlin’s relationship with daughter Olivia had “not fully healed.”

-However, in May another source told the publication that Olivia is feeling “really proud of her mom for pleading guilty,” and said that knowing her parents would “face the consequences for their actions” had helped the influencer feel a bit better.
+However, in May another source told the publication that Olivia is feeling “really proud of her mom for pleading guilty” and said that knowing her parents would “face the consequences for their actions” had helped the influencer feel a bit better.